E-Polynomials of Generic $\text{GL}_n\rtimes\!<\!\sigma\!>\!~$-Character Varieties: Branched Case

 Here we give some explicit computations of E-polynomials in the case $n=2$ and $n=3$ using (\ref{eq-brute-E-poly}) and the character tables \cite[Table 1,2,3,4,5]{Shu2}.
 Unlike Theorem \ref{Main-Thm}, which assumes \ref{CCL}, we only assume genericity of conjugacy classes.
 This allows conjugacy classes with non-connected centralisers when $n$ is even.
 These computations lead to a conjecture on the number of connected components of $\Ch_{\mathcal{C}}$.
-In this subsection, $G$ denotes the finite group $\GL_n(q)$ instead of an algebraic group.

 Suppose that $g=1$ and $2k=2$.
 Let $C_2$ be the conjugacy class of $\sigma$ and let $C_1$ be the conjugacy class of $\diag(a,a^{-1})\sigma$, with $a^q=a$ and $a^4\ne 1$, such that $\mathcal{C}=(C_1,C_2)$ is generic.
 The counting formula gives \begingroup \allowdisplaybreaks